 The new guidance does not deal with this directly but there is some suggestive ambiguity in the section about the discretionary powers to disregard “immigration breaches”:

 “There is some discretion, in the special circumstances of a particular case, to disregard breaches of the immigration laws (unlawful residence) during the qualifying period.
 Such breaches only involve being here without leave to enter or remain.
 Other immigration offences, such as breaching a restriction on taking employment and harbouring other immigration offenders, should not be considered under the residence requirement, but under the good character requirement.”

 Someone who is inclined to put a positive message in the text would find it easy to interpret the above as a promise to keep “unlawful residence” separate from “good character requirement”.
-Good character would be affected by illegal working, or, harbouring illegal migrants – failure to have a comprehensive sickness insurance or breaks between employment would not go that far.
+Good character would be affected by illegal working or harbouring illegal migrants, but breaks between employment or failure to have a comprehensive sickness insurance would not go that far.

-Unfortunately, reading positive messages into the text that were made ambiguous on purpose is no better than wishful thinking.
-What is clear from this ambiguity, is that it will create a double standard – for some it will be a discretionary waiver of Regulations requirements, for others it would mean waiting for five years after settled status was granted, and for some less fortunate applicants it would mean waiting for ten years.
+Unfortunately, one cannot have much confidence in reading positive messages into the text that were made ambiguous on purpose.
+What is clear from this ambiguity, is that it will create a double standard – for some it will be a discretionary waiver of the Regulations’ requirements, for others it would mean waiting for five years after settled status was granted, and for the least fortunate it would mean waiting for ten years since the breach occurred.